vOptSolver/vOptLib/README.md

 ## Download
 The following instances can be downloaded and used for free.
-If you use them for your research, we would appreciate a reference to VOPTlib in your publication.
+If you use them for your research, we would appreciate a reference to vOptLib in your publication.

 ## History